Gig Economy, a look-back

 • ability to optimise resources so there is coverage around the clock for the body corporate

-• technology related innovations with use of phone to recruit, engage and provide the service that benefit the World.
+• technology related innovations with use of smartphone to recruit, engage and provide the service that benefit the World.

 Transformations that we see